-Network Configuration Details for App Service Environments with ExpressRoute
+Network configuration details for App Service Environment for PowerApps with Azure ExpressRoute

-Customers can connect an Azure ExpressRoute circuit to their virtual network infrastructure, thus extending their on-premises network to Azure.
-An App Service Environment can be created in a subnet of this virtual network infrastructure.
-Apps running on the App Service Environment can then establish secure connections to back-end resources accessible only over the ExpressRoute connection.
+Customers can connect an Azure ExpressRoute circuit to their virtual network infrastructure to extend their on-premises network to Azure.
+App Service Environment is created in a subnet of the virtual network infrastructure.
+Apps that run on App Service Environment establish secure connections to back-end resources that are accessible only over the ExpressRoute connection.

 Although this article refers to web apps, it also applies to API apps and mobile apps.

 App Service Environment has network connectivity requirements that initially might not be met in a virtual network that's connected to ExpressRoute.

 App Service Environment requires the following network connectivity settings to function properly:

 Outbound network connectivity to Azure Storage endpoints worldwide on both port 80 and port 443.
 These endpoints are located in the same region as App Service Environment and also other Azure regions.
 Azure Storage endpoints resolve under the following DNS domains: table.core.windows.net, blob.core.windows.net, queue.core.windows.net, and file.core.windows.net.

 Outbound network connectivity to the Azure Files service on port 445.